Welcome to one of the most fascinating places in Indonesia.

-Indonesia is a fascinating country for its nature, culture and wonderful people.
+Indonesia is a country full of natural and cultural wonders.
 Situated between the Indian and Pacific oceans, it is the world’s largest island country with more than thirteen thousand islands.
-I was lucky enough to explore eleven of them during my two months trip around the country: Lombok, Gili Air, Komodo, Rinca, Flores, Bali, Gili Air, Java, Karimunjawa and Sumatra.
+I was lucky enough to explore a few of them during my two months trip around the country: Lombok, Gili Air, Komodo, Rinca, Kanawa, Flores, Bali, Java, Karimunjawa and Sumatra.

 You can either start the trek from the villages of Senaru or Sembalun.
 I would recommend beggining at Sembalun as the starting point is already 1100 metres high while in Senaru starts at 600 metres high.